 Reheating Foods Away from Home

-Trying to reheat food away from home is especially challenging.
-If you have access to an electrical outlet at work, however, I highly recommend investing in this lunch crock.
-It’s a 20 ounce, mini crock pot that reheats leftovers over a period of an hour or two.
-Jesse has been using his at work for the last five months and has been very pleased with it.
 (MAY 2016 UPDATE: Three years later Jesse still uses his lunch crock several times a week!
 We actually have two of them now (long story), which means that he never has to wait for one to be washed. :))

 I am also very intrigued by this portable oven, which looks like another great way to heat up food while you’re away from home.
-I haven’t got a chance to try it yet, but the reviews look amazing.
+I haven’t gotten a chance to try it yet, but the reviews look amazing.
 If anyone owns one of these, please let us know how you like it in the comments!

 Have you ditched your microwave?
 What are your best tips for reheating food without relying on your microwave?